codedbyanjeela/java-learning/README.md

 ## 📌 Purpose

 This repository is part of my learning journey as a beginner.
 I'm building and uploading mini-projects to track my progress, build confidence, and create a portfolio I can share on LinkedIn.
-I’m not an expert yet, but every line of code I write gets me closer.
 ---

 _Thank you for visiting! ⭐_